 Congee is usually served for breakfast, but because it's savoury I just love it for a cold night.
 I have made many large pots of congee recently.
 I just can't seem to get enough!
-It's so easy to throw together and because you can top it however you like, it can be a whole new experience for every bowl you enjoy!
+It's so easy to throw together and because you can top it however you like, it can be a whole new experience with every bowl you enjoy!
 It just makes me so happy. 🙂

-For my vegan congee I use a 2 inch piece of ginger, 4 cloves of garlic, 1 cup of white rice (you could use brown rice if you prefer), and 14 dried shiitake mushrooms.
+I use a 2 inch piece of ginger, 4 cloves of garlic, 1 cup of white rice (you could use brown rice if you prefer), and 14 dried shiitake mushrooms.
 If your regular grocery store doesn't carry dried shiitake mushrooms (mine does), you can find them at any Asian grocery store on online here.